Experienced In All Levels of the Canadian Legal System

 As your lawyer, James Zegers fights for the best possible outcome – so that you can get back to living your life.

-If you have been taken into custody, the bail hearing is a crucial stage that can set the tone for the rest of your proceedings.
+The bail hearing is a crucial stage that can set the tone for the rest of your proceedings.
 The sooner you are released, the better your chances become for a successful resolution.

 If you have been charged with a criminal offence, James Zegers can ensure that you do not have to attend court until absolutely necessary.
 As a result you save time and money, and avoid the embarrassment of appearing in court on criminal charges.